ekorhenardo/bgp-automation/README.md

 Allure was a good fit because it’s clean, well-documented, and works nicely with JUnit 5.
 It also sets the stage for future CI/CD integration.

-### 3. Simple Frontend (Planned)
+### 3. Simple Frontend
 A basic **Spring Boot** UI will be added to trigger test execution from a browser — either running all tests or a specific test class.
 This makes it easier for non-technical users to run the tests without needing the terminal.

-Note: At this stage, the UI will only be used to trigger test runs.
-Displaying the test results on the frontend might be considered later if time allows.
+Note: For now, it won't show test results yet — that might be added later.

 ## Project Structure
 The code is organized into: